 i.
 To educate delegates on the future of space exploration

 ii.
 To inform delegates of the career opportunities available in the space industry c.
-QSC shall normally be held in the second term of the school year c.
-QGEC shall normally be held in the second term of the school year
+QSC shall normally be held in the second term of the school year

 D.4.5 Queen's Global Energy Conference (QGEC)